guitri-ada/treasure-island/README.md

 Below are key algorithms and details on their design, implementation, and testing.

 **Efficient Coordinate Generation:**
-- *Research/Design:* The `Coordinates` object utilizes a unique algorithm for generating coordinates, ensuring uniqueness and efficiency.
+- *Research/Design:* The `Coordinates` object utilises a single algorithm for generating unique valid coordinates.
 - *Implementation:* The `getUniqueCoordinates()` function dynamically generates coordinates from a pool, efficiently managing memory.
-- *Tested Confirmation:* Rigorous testing confirms the uniqueness of generated coordinates, ensuring proper game functioning.
+- *Tested Confirmation:* Rigorous testing confirms the uniqueness and validity of generated coordinates.

 **Dynamic Clue Generation Algorithm:**
 - *Research/Design:* The `generateClues()` function in `SessionController` involves a dynamic algorithm to generate clues based on player input.
-- *Implementation:* The algorithm accurately determines the presence of treasures or pirates based on adjacent cells.
+- *Implementation:* The algorithm accurately determines the presence of treasures or pirates on cells directly surrounding any revealed cell.
 - *Tested Confirmation:* Testing of various inputs confirms the algorithm's accuracy in generating correct clues.

 **Leaderboard Sorting Algorithm:**